 - St. Michael students vote in April to adopt an endangered species.
 Pictures and information about the animals are posted in a main traffic area.
 We also hosted a Remembrance Day for Lost Species on November 30.

-- St. Michael Parish is committed to reducing our use of energy and has replaced lighting with LED’s throughout the parish and school facilities.
+- St. Michael the Archangel is committed to reducing our use of energy and has replaced the lighting with LEDs throughout the parish and school facilities.

 - The Green Team hosts a variety of environmental speakers and programs such as Walk/Bike to School Day, Peace, Love, and Planet, and THINK!
 ENERGY - TAKE ACTION!

 - Green Team members attend field trips to broaden their knowledge and experience base.
 We have toured a single-stream materials recovery facility (MFR) located in New Boston, Michigan and a landfill in Canton.
 We have studied wetlands at the Outdoor Adventure Center in Detroit as well as a Mattaei Botanical Gardens in Ann Arbor.
 In May we take part in the annual Rouge Rescue.